Opinion: Merkel's Harvard speech is noteworthy for what she didn't say | DW | 31.05.2019

 That she did not offer a full-throated promise to fight for the transatlantic partnership at a venue like Harvard University is telling and could serve as an indicator that she is convinced that the key theme of her speech "Nothing ever stays the same" also applies to the transatlantic relationship.

-Probably it is to expect too much from a commencement address to provide such a blueprint, but it was still noteworthy that despite the globalist theme of Merkel's speech her only concrete political promise was a national-based one — to do everything humanly possible that Germany will achieve climate neutrality by 2050.
+It is probably too much to expect a commencement address to provide such a blueprint, but it was still noteworthy that despite the globalist theme of Merkel's speech, her only concrete political promise was a national-based one — to do everything humanly possible to ensure that Germany achieves climate neutrality by 2050.

 While the transfer of power within the ruling CDU conservatives appears to have been well orchestrated, a new poll suggests few think Merkel's heir apparent, Annegret Kramp-Karrenbauer, is up to the job of chancellor.
 (29.05.2019)